dotnet/MQTTnet/README.md

 [![BCH compliance](https://bettercodehub.com/edge/badge/chkr1011/MQTTnet?branch=master)](https://bettercodehub.com/)

 # MQTTnet
-MQTTnet is a .NET library for MQTT based communication.
+MQTTnet is a high performance .NET library for MQTT based communication.
 It provides a MQTT client and a MQTT server (broker).
 The implementation is based on the documentation from http://mqtt.org/.

 # Features